star-night-rain/simple-AES/README.md

 ## Dependencies

-Before you get started, please ensure that you environment is set up with the necessary dependencies.
-The following packages are crucial for the project to function correctly:
+Before you set up, please ensure that you environment is set up with the necessary dependencies.
+The following packages are essential for the project:

 - python = 3.9.19
 - Flask = 2.2.5
 - Flask_Cors = 5.0.0
 - numpy = 1.26.4

-## Installment
+## Installation

 To set up the project, you need to install the required dependencies.
 You can do this by running the following command: